 How long does the action of diatomaceous earth powder last?

 It is important to keep the DE powder dry; else it loses its effectiveness.
-Exposure to rainwater must be avoided as far as possible especially when treating the yard, porches etc for killing fleas.
+Exposure to rainwater must be avoided as far as possible, especially when using it in the yard, porches etc. for killing fleas.

-Reapplication of DE powders must be done every few weeks, since majority of the household pests including fleas have a laying cycle of 7 to 21 days.
+Reapplication of DE powders must be done every few weeks, since the majority of the household pests, including fleas, have a laying cycle of 7 to 21 days.

 Steps to use diatomaceous earth for flea control

-- Always use food grade DE powder for organic flea control.
 Remember that not all DE powders are the same and the ones used in swimming pool or charcoal filters are known to contain unnatural ingredients that may be carcinogenic.
-Most organic variants that are used for pest control are heat treated and hence assume the crystalline form.
+Most organic variants that are used for pest control are heat treated and therefore assume the crystalline form.
 The amorphous varieties of DE powder are also obtained from fresh water sources.

-- Ensure using gardening gloves when handling the diatomaceous earth as it is dehydrating and can dry the skin.
+DE is dehydrating and can dry the skin, so use gloves.
 Similarly, to prevent the dust from harming the mucous membranes, you must wear a dust mask for protecting the mouth and nose.

-- Allow the diatomaceous earth to remain on the carpets for at least 3 days thereafter you can vacuum them.
+Allow the diatomaceous earth to remain on the carpets for at least 3 days before vacuuming.
 This ensures that the eggs, larvae as well as adult fleas are taken care of by the powder.